Skip to content

 Before you start the deployment, make sure you have the following:

 The deployment process generally involves importing the VM image into your virtualization environment or launching it in the cloud, followed by initial setup.
+The five steps below take you from download to a licensed, policy-enforcing firewall.

 Step 1: Download and Verify the FortiGate VM Image